 Want a Hobbit House?
 The Road Goes Ever On and On

 We’ve sniffed out 17 real-life hobbit homes like a Gamgee on a mushroom forage.
 While you can’t book a stay in all of them, many of them do indeed take reservations.
-Moreover, a few options even help you build a hobbit hole of your very own!
+Moreover, a few options even help you build a hobbit house of your very own!

 While few people need an excuse to travel, these hobbit homes provide tantalizing destinations replete with Shire-like accouterments and architectural cues.
 Any one of them will make for a memorable adventure without the perils of dragon slaying.

 Which is your favorite hobbit home?
 Have you visited one or do you plan to build your own?
 Better yet, know of any must-see hobbit holes not featured on our list?
 Leave us a comment below!